 We are so glad you are interested in applying for a Delta College scholarship.
 Did you know about half of those who apply receive a scholarship?
-Here is what you need to know to get started.

-Although the process isn't currently open, we want your application process to be a pleasant experience.
+We want your application process to be a pleasant experience.
 If you have any questions along the way, please contact us.

 how it works